Edge modes in the Hofstadter model of interacting electrons: Topological structure of the spectrum

-Below we consider more general case of a rational flux, namely $\phi =\frac{1}{6}$.
-Numerical calculations of the fermion spectrum are shown in \fref{fig:1} c),d).
-The topological structure of the subbands is determined by the following Chern numbers $\{1,1,-4,1,1\}$ here two (gapless) subbands in the centrum of the spectra are one topological subband with the Chern number $-4$.
-The behavior of the edge modes in the first gaps, which corresponds to the energies $\epsilon=\pm \sqrt3$ at $k_p=\frac{(2p+1)\pi}{6}$, $t=0$, is described by the Hamiltonian (2) analogously to the flux $\phi =\frac{1}{4}$.
-The value of the gaps, calculating for this case is equal to
+Below we consider more general case of a rational flux $\phi =\frac{1}{6}$.
+Numerical calculations of the fermion spectrum are shown in {fig:2}.
+The topological structure of the subbands is determined by the following Chern numbers $\{1,1,-4,1,1\}$, here two (gapless) subbands in the center of the spectrum are one topological subband with the Chern number $-4$.
+The behavior of the edge modes in the first gaps, which correspond to the energies $\epsilon=\pm \sqrt3$ at $k_p=\frac{(2p-1)\pi}{6}$, ($p=1,...,6$) $t=0$, is described by the Hamiltonian (2) analogously to the flux $\phi =\frac{1}{3}$.
+The gaps are equal, $\Delta_1\simeq 2|t|(1-0(t^2))$ and $\tau \simeq 2 t$ at $t<<1$.
+The generalization is based on the observation, that the Kitaev chains, with the next-nearest neighbor hoppings of fermions between different y-chains, can describe two zero energy states of Majorana fermions located at each boundaries.
+In the $t\to 0$ limit the energies of the fermions in the y-chains are shifted in the phase $\frac{\pi}{3}$, the points $k_p=\frac{\pi p}{3}$, $\epsilon=\pm 1$ ($p=1,...,6$) correspond to the intersections of the energies of fermions belonging to the next-nearest neighbor $y-$chains.
+At $\varepsilon=\pm 1$ the gaps are equal, $\Delta_2\simeq 2t^2(1-0(t^2)).$